General Support in MLNX_OFED

 IB, IPoIB, ETH

-Accelerated Switch and Packet Processing (ASAP2) is not supported in this MLNX_OFED version.

-Below is a list of all the OSs on which NFSoRDMA is supported.
+Below is a list of all the OSs that support OVS-Kernel ASAP2 in the current MLNX_OFED package.

 SLES12 SP4